bekk/firebase-workshop/_Tasks_/Chapter 1 - Hosting, deployment and setup/README.md

-# Part 1 - Hosting, Deployment and Setup
+# Chapter 1 - Hosting, Deployment and Setup

 In this chapter we will create a project and deploy our website to the Internet.
 Don't worry – we will only be using the Free tier of Firebase.